temasoft/sdk-for-node/README.md

 #### Url: https://test.target365.io/

 ### Production Environment
 Our production environment is a mix of per-tenant isolated environments and a shared common environment.
-Contact <support@target365.no> if you're interested in an isolated per-tenant environment.
+Contact <sdk@strex.no> if you're interested in an isolated per-tenant environment.

 #### Url: https://shared.target365.io/

 ### Authors and maintainers
-Target365 (<support@target365.no>)
+Target365 (<sdk@strex.no>)

 ### Issues / Bugs / Questions
 Please feel free to raise an issue against this repository if you have any questions or problems.

 ### Contributing
 New contributors to this project are welcome.
-If you are interested in contributing please send an email to support@target365.no.
+If you are interested in contributing please send an email to sdk@strex.no.

 ### License
 This library is released under the MIT license.